gruntwork-io/docs/docs/2.0/docs/library/architecture/overview.md

 1. [Packer](https://www.packer.io/).
 The Library includes definitions for _machine images_ (e.g., VM images) using Packer.
 A common use case is creating Amazon Machine Images (AMIs) for EC2 instances, where configuration is defined entirely in code.
 After building an AMI, you can deploy it using Terraform.

 1. [Terratest](https://terratest.gruntwork.io/).
-All modules undergo functional validation through automated tests written in Terratest.
+All modules are functionally validated with automated tests written in Terratest.